shaikh-data-analyst/AD-HOC-Insights-Costumer-Goods-/README.md

 # AD-HOC-Insights-Costumer-Goods-
-Analyzing consumer goods  data for Atliq Hardwares using SQL and Power BI to drive strategic business insights.
+Analyzing consumer goods  data for Atliq Hardwares using MySQL and Power BI to drive strategic business insights.